DRIVING RESOURCE EFFICIENCY

 Our response to the two main categories of exposure is as follows:

-Our Scope 1 and 2 emissions for the year were 867 977 tCO2e, a 7% decrease from the prior year.
-The lower emissions are largely a result of lower kilometres travelled by Unitrans and the use of self-generated renewable energy in the group, which resulted in a 2% reduction in emissions from the prior year.
+Our Scope 1 and 2 GHG emissions for the year were 800 735 tCO₂e, a 4% increase from the prior year.
+The increased emissions are largely a result of higher production at PG Bison and Safripol, which were partly offset by lower kilometres travelled by Unitrans and increased use of self-generated renewable energy in the group.
+Increased incremental use of renewable energy resulted in a 1% reduction in emissions from the prior year.

-Scope 1 emissions make up 51% of our carbon footprint.
-At 76% of emissions, Unitrans is the biggest contributor to our Scope 1 emissions, due to the diesel used in its transport fleet.
-Scope 2 emissions make up 49% of our carbon footprint, with PG Bison and Safripol contributing the majority of the emissions due to the electricity consumption at their plants.
+Scope 1 emissions make up 45% of our carbon footprint, with Unitrans the main contributor due to the diesel used in its transport fleet.
+Scope 2 emissions make up 55% of our carbon footprint, with PG Bison and Safripol the biggest contributors due to the electricity consumption at their plants.

 Carbon absorption

-PG Bison’s plantations are net absorbers of carbon.
-The division quantifies the carbon absorbed by its plantations and submits these metrics to the DFFE for approval for carbon tax purposes.
-The DFFE has approved the 205 772 tCO2e of carbon absorbed for the 2023 calendar year compared with 157 332 tCO2e in the 2022 calendar year.
-In addition to this, the carbon permanently stored in our wood-based decorative panels produced at our operations in the 2023 calendar year was 526 396 tCO2e compared with 400 179 tCO2e in the 2022 calendar year.
+PG Bison’s plantations continue to play a significant role as carbon sinks, and its wood products store carbon long term.
+The amount of carbon absorbed by the plantations and stored in PG Bison’s wood products is quantified and submitted to the DFFE for validation.
+This amount of carbon assists in reducing PG Bison’s carbon tax liability annually.
+The DFFE has approved the 238 344 tCO₂e of carbon absorbed for the 2024 calendar year compared with 205 772 tCO₂e in the 2023 calendar year.
+In addition to this, the carbon permanently stored in our wood-based decorative panels produced at our operations as well as harvested products in the 2024 calendar year was 526 396 tCO₂e compared with 526 396 in the 2023 calendar year.
 PG Bison’s carbon emissions during the year were therefore mostly offset by the carbon absorbed through its own operations.

-PG Bison continues to use renewable biomass to generate energy (heat and steam) for its processes.
-It is typically offcuts or shavings from the timber it processes, which would otherwise end up in landfill.
-The use of this biomass not only diverts waste from landfill, but also displaces coal that would have been used in its place.
-PG Bison applies sustainable forestry management practices, in line with global certification standards as set out by the Forest Stewardship Council (‘FSC’), with only a portion of trees harvested each year in line with the sustainable yield of the plantation.
-The harvested areas are replanted with new trees.
+PG Bison applies sustainable forestry management practices, in line with global certification standards as set out by the Forest Stewardship Council (FSC), with only a portion of trees harvested each year in line with the sustainable yield of the plantation.
+The harvested areas are replanted with young trees every year.

 We withdraw most of our water from municipal supply with some water supply from third parties and groundwater/boreholes.
-In our manufacturing operations, we use water predominantly for our manufacturing processes and cooling, whereas for our logistics operations, we use it mainly for the washing of vehicles in dedicated wash bays.
+In our manufacturing operations, we use water predominantly for our manufacturing processes and cooling, while our logistics operations use water mainly for the washing of vehicles in dedicated wash bays.

 Our water risks and opportunities